 Pros: As they are independent they can provide you with objective advice and an understanding of the total costs involved, especially when it comes to hardware.

 Cons: They only have certain hardware in stock.
-If you need a more specialised product it can take between 8-12 weeks to be built and delivered.
+If you need a more specialized product it can take between 8-12 weeks to be built and delivered.

 Incident management reporting: Available